bitlogik/uniblow/README.md

 app to make some transactions.

 The seed generated within SeedWatcher is BIP39 only, and is not compatible with Electrum.
-You can\'t input a generated seed in an Electrum wallet without selecting the BIP39 option in Electrum.
+You can\'t input a seed generated iwith Uniblow in an Electrum wallet without selecting the BIP39 option in Electrum.

 Note that Seed Watcher only looks at the one given address index.
 If you used a